musabgelisgen/bilkent-login/README.md

 ##### 7. Support and Contribution

 All questions, bug reports and feature requests are handled via the [issues](https://github.com/musabgelisgen/bilkent-login/issues) which also acts as the knowledge base.

-##### 8. Thanks

-Special thanks to Ahmet Avcı for his opinions and suggestions on bilkent-login.